KD-Judge: A Knowledge-Driven Automated Judge Framework for Functional Fitness Movements on Edge Devices

-\textbf{Human–LLM Calibration and Agreement} Table~\ref{tab:human_llm} compares human and LLM evaluations using calibration and ranking measures.
+\textbf{Human Evaluation Results.} Table~\ref{human_evaluation_summary} summarizes human evaluation results and reliability across human experts.
+GPT-4.1 achieves the highest MWS (0.92), while GPT-4o and GPT-4o-mini remain competitive.
+In contrast, GPT-3.5-Turbo and DeepSeek obtain substantially lower MWS values, indicating weaker coverage and correctness according to the human experts.
+Additionally, we observe differences in agreement and discriminability across LLM models among human experts.
+GPT-4.1 has the lowest SD (0.30), indicating strong agreement among human experts, but a low ICC (0.07).
+From our observation, GPT-4.1 consistently receives high scores across movements, leaving little variance for ICC to capture.
+In contrast, GPT-4o-mini shows lower MWS but a higher ICC (0.61), indicating consistent agreement on relative performance differences despite lower absolute quality.
+GPT-4o lies between these cases, combining high MWS with moderate SD and ICC.
+Together, these results show that MWS reflects absolute quality, SD captures agreement, and ICC captures discriminability across movements.
+Those motivate our choice of GPT-4.1 by favoring consistently high-quality and accurate outputs over variability-driven discrimination, which is less critical for structuring the movement representations.\\ \textbf{Human–LLM Calibration and Agreement.} Table~\ref{tab:human_llm} compares human and LLM evaluations using calibration and ranking measures.
 The absolute difference between mean human and LLM scores ($\Delta$) remains small across all models (0.00–0.06), indicating limited calibration bias.
 GPT-4o shows the smallest difference, while GPT-4.1 shows a slightly larger gap, indicating minor underestimation by the LLM evaluator.